 This represents people gaining understanding when they live a long time.
-The abstract noun "understanding" can be expressed with the phrase "understand much."
+If your language does not use an abstract noun for the idea behind the word understanding, you could express the same idea with the phrase "understand much."
 Alternate translation: "people gain understanding when they live a long time" or "people who live a long time understand much" (See: Abstract Nouns)